Simple turkey chili is made with ground turkey and plenty of vegetables for a fast and easy chili recipe perfect for weeknight cooking.

-Simple turkey chili is a staple in our house during the fall and winter months.
+This chili is a staple in our house during the fall and winter months.
 I make double batches to freeze for quick dinners when I need them.
-It always tastes better the next day, so plan ahead if you can.
+Chili always tastes even better the next day, so plan ahead if you can.

 Simple turkey chili

-Chili is a great football food, you can make it in a huge batch the day before or the morning of the game and the longer it sits, the better it gets.
-I make it with ground turkey instead of ground beef so it is a bit lighter and not quite as hard on the waistline.
+Chili is a great football food, you can make a huge batch the day before or the morning of the game and the longer it sits, the better it gets.
+I make it with ground turkey instead of ground beef so it is a bit lighter and a little easier on the waistline.

 Turkey Chili Recipe